bluesibra/data-vis-ASM/README.md

   - Intro to D3 example (bar chart): https://bost.ocks.org/mike/bar/

 Todo:
-- create world map w/ geomapping(in D3 book)
+- create world map w/ geomapping(in D3 book) - done
-- get data for heads of state, location, description, and time period
+- get data for heads of state, location, description, and time period - done
 - code module to display tooltips with each data module and show more detail when clicked